-- 1. The OP shall expose operator network functions and resources data (e.g., compute and storage) following the 'need-to-know' principle and only for the legitimate scenarios expected in the PRD. - 2.
-The OP shall expose operator network functions and resources data (e.g., compute and storage) following the 'need-to-know' principle and only for the legitimate scenarios expected in the PRD. - 3.
-The OP shall not expose its configuration data and internal topology (referred to as topology hiding). - 4.
+- 1. The OP shall expose network capabilities and resources data (e.g., compute and storage) following the 'need-to-know' principle and only for the legitimate scenarios expected in the PRD. - 2.
+The OP shall not expose its configuration data and internal topology (referred to as topology hiding). - 3.
 The OP shall apply data protection mechanisms to assure data availability, confidentiality, authenticity, and integrity.
-Data shall be protected both during storage and processing. - 5.
+Data shall be protected both during storage and processing. - 4.
 The permitted data (i.e., data that may be shared on the need-to-know principle) shall be exposed only to authorised and authenticated entities in a secure way.
-This means: - a) protecting the data in transit, via encrypted and integrity protected channels, to prevent data interception and manipulation, as well as to prevent intervening attacks, while also assuring user privacy protection;

-- b) in storage and execution, via technological means, e.g., log file or database access controls, trusted enclaves. - 6.
-The OP shall implement role-based access control for configuring users, with policies defined and enforced, ensuring a secure binding between services and authorised entities. - 7.
-The OP shall adopt an integrity protection mechanism for the various identifiers in use (such as resource IDs, user/subscriber IDs, session IDs, app IDs) to prevent user and resource usage tracking, ensuring privacy protection. - 8.
+This means: - a) protecting the data in transit, via encrypted and integrity protected channels, to prevent data interception and manipulation, as well as to prevent intervening attacks, while also assuring user privacy protection; - b) in storage and execution, via technological means, e.g., log file or database access controls, trusted enclaves. - 5.
+The OP shall implement role-based access control for configuring users, with policies defined and enforced, ensuring a secure binding between services and authorised entities. - 6.
+The OP shall adopt an integrity protection mechanism for the various identifiers in use (such as resource IDs, user/subscriber IDs, session IDs, application IDs) to prevent user and resource usage tracking, ensuring privacy protection. - 7.
 The OP shall require operational procedures to carry out security hardening.
-This hardening includes, e.g., auditing to ensure that software patches are up to date, publishing regular security audits. - 9.
-The OP shall adopt certificate-based authentication with a federation certificate authority, as described in [24]. - 10.
-The OP shall apply protection mechanisms to ensure service availability to prevent attacks targeting the availability of exposed applications/services, e.g., denial of service attacks and brute force attacks. - 11.
-Telemetry for intrusion detection should be supported. - 12.
-The OP shall adopt best practices of 3GPP SA3 on the selection of security protocols, certificate authorities, as described in [24] and elsewhere, as provided in the References list in Annex E. - 13.
+This hardening includes, e.g., auditing to ensure that software patches are up to date, publishing regular security audits. - 8.
+The OP shall adopt certificate-based authentication with a federation certificate authority, as described in 3GPP TS 33.310 [24]. - 9.
+The OP shall apply protection mechanisms to ensure service availability to prevent attacks targeting the availability of exposed applications/services, e.g., denial of service attacks and brute force attacks. - 10.
+Telemetry for intrusion detection should be supported. - 11.
+The OP shall adopt best practices of 3GPP SA3 on the selection of security protocols, certificate authorities, as described in 3GPP TS 33.310 [24] and elsewhere, as provided in the References list in Annex E. - 12.
 Services, processes, and tenants running in containers and virtual machines, and their data, shall be protected.
-Approaches to protecting them include process isolation via name-spacing or hypervisor controls and trusted enclaves. - 14.
-Best practices for DevSecOps (i.e., the practice of introducing security practices into DevOps), as described in [14], should be followed. - 15.
-Security Controls related to Edge computing, as described in [14], should be followed. - 16.
-The OP shall employ telemetry and analytics to detect and report application security policy violations at runtime to localise and isolate malicious application behaviour. - 17.
-The OP shall employ telemetry and analytics to detect Distributed Denial of Service (DDoS) attacks against the network and enable rate-limiting and traffic isolation in network segments and endpoints. - 18.
-The OP should support hardware-root-of-trust (e.g. TPM) based security keys for platform integrity checks, mutual authentication, and the establishment of secure tunnels with tenants/application service providers.
+Approaches to protecting them include process isolation via name-spacing or hypervisor controls and trusted enclaves.